Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Black, Tan, and White Beagle standing outdoor

-The Black, tan, and white tricolor Beagle coloration is probably the most recognizable coat there is.
-It’s the coat that makes you say, “Yep, that’s a Beagle.”
+The Black, tan, and white tricolor Beagle coat is probably the most recognizable coat.
+It makes you say, “Yep, that’s a Beagle.”

-A big black patch starts on this Beagle’s back and curves around its belly, rising as far as halfway up its tail.
-Tan patches appear on its head, ears, and upper legs, with white on the Beagle’s neck, chest, muzzle, paws, and at the tip of its tail.
+A big black patch starts on this Beagle’s back and curves around their belly, rising as far as halfway up their tail.
+Tan patches appear on their head, ears, and upper legs, with white on the Beagle’s neck, chest, muzzle, paws, and at the tip of their tail.

 5. Black, White, and Tan Beagle